Ateneo–La Salle rivalry: AsiaBasket

 Both Ateneo and La Salle have participated in the AsiaBasket tournaments.
 Ateneo first competed in the 2023 AsiaBasket Las Piñas Championship where they won the championship against the CSB Blazers, 60–57.
 De La Salle then made their debut in the 2025 AsiaBasket College Campus Tour, where the two teams would meet in the finals.
 The Green Archers won against the Blue Eagles, 89–77, to claim the championship.

+University Top League

+Ateneo and La Salle participated in the University Top League (UTL) tournaments in Japan.
+The Blue Eagles won the tournament via sweep in 2025.
+The following year, Ateneo withdrew from the tournament and was replaced by La Salle.
+The Green Archers would also sweep the tournament to win the title.

 Men's basketball tournament results

 Men's basketball games between the two in the UAAP are the most anticipated match-ups in the season, with most games being sold out.
 Both teams are guaranteed to face each other at the elimination round (regular season) twice, while they can meet for a maximum of three times in the playoffs (up to three times in the semifinals, or twice in the semifinals plus a seeding playoff).
-The games were played consistently from 1986 until 2006 when La Salle was suspended after admitting that it unknowingly fielded two ineligible players from the 2003 to 2005 seasons.
+The games were played consistently from 1986 until 2006 when La Salle was suspended after admitting that it fielded two ineligible players from the 2003 to 2005 seasons, which it claimed to do so unknowingly.